ztlxltl/FamilyTreeView/README.md

 - alternative centering of single child
 - generalize ui code to support different styles / themes for different visualizations of persons and families
 - all the other TODOs in the code

+Once the major open items are resolved and the most important TODO features are implemented, this addon may be moved to Gramps' official addon repository and bugs as well as feature requests will be tracked in the Gramps bug tracker.